jammiemountz/Deployment-Presentation/README.md

 `git push origin master`

 ## GH PAGES DEPLOY
-(in github) create gh-pages
+(in github) create gh-pages branch

-go to settings, see where its live notice config needs updating
+Go to settings, see where its lives.

-(get this working)
+notice config.yml MAY updating - you'll know because some assets won't pull through and you'll see the error in the console.

+Changing

 ## DIGITAL OCEAN DEPLOY -
 make new droplet, chose an app stack LAMP